 behaviors

-Ct.js has a public API that allows you to dynamically add and remove behaviors you've created in ct.IDE directly in your game's runtime.
-You can use it, for example, to switch an enemy boss' behaviors when it switches its stages, or add or remove functionality when UI elements become active or not, and much more.
+You can add behaviors manually to templates or rooms, but ct.js also has a public API to dynamically add or remove behaviors directly in your game's runtime.
+You can use it, for example, to switch an enemy boss' behaviors when it switches its stages, add or remove functionality when UI elements become active or not, and much more.

 behaviors.add(target, behaviorName)